 God desires that His Name be exalted and His glory be revealed.
 We were created in His image to accomplish what nothing else in all of creation could do: glorify our Creator ... recognize His worth and offer Him worship and praise and thanksgiving.
 David rejoiced in doing so, and all those who know God and who are filled with His Spirit desire to do the same.
 David often writes about God's character: "God sends His love and His faithfulness" (57:3).
 "My heart is steadfast, O God, my heart is steadfast; I will sing and make music. ...
 I will praise You, O Lord, among the nations; I will sing of You among the peoples.
 For great is Your love, reaching to the heavens; Your faithfulness reaches to the skies" (57:9-10).

 God does NOT exist for us ... we exist for HIM!
 By His mercy and His grace He chooses some to know Him, to love Him and to serve Him, and finally, to share eternal life with Him ...
-WITH Him ... forever ... time without end ... forever, to share His love in the glory of a new heaven and a new earth.
-You hear me mention that often because that is the goal of all of this thing we call "life" ... that GOD calls LIFE!!
-You can know YOU are one of God's chosen when you rejoice in God, when HE is all you need, and when you understand that YOU exist FOR HIM!!!
-You can know you are one of God's chosen when you have acknowledged that you are a sinner before a holy God and that the only way to come to Him is to confess your sin and trust in His mercy and grace, believing that the Savior has paid your debt.
-You can know you are one of God's chosen when your love for God comes ... naturally, because His Spirit is within you, drawing you ever closer to complete surrender to your Father in heaven.
+WITH Him ... forever ... time without end ... to share His love in the glory of a new heaven and a new earth.
+This is the goal of all of this thing we call "life" ... that GOD calls LIFE!!
+You can know YOU are one of God's chosen ones when you rejoice in God, when HE is all you need, and when you understand that YOU exist FOR HIM!!!
+You can know you are one of God's chosen ones when you have acknowledged that you are a sinner before a holy God and that the only way to come to Him is to confess your sin and to trust in His mercy and grace, believing that the Savior has paid your debt.
+You can know you are one of God's chosen ones when your love for God comes naturally, because His Spirit is within you, drawing you ever closer to complete surrender to your Father in heaven.